Participate in Research!

 2. My partner and I do not have children.

-3. Both my partner and I are willing to participate in at least one workshop-style day session in Arlington Heights, Illinois (30 minutes outside of Chicago, Illinois).
+3. Both my partner and I are willing to participate in at least one workshop-style weekend in Chicago, Illinois.

 4. This study is CONFIDENTIAL.
 Both my partner and I are willing to be video-recorded so researchers can better understand how this issue affects individuals and couples.